BLOG / HOW TO

 Is your mattress past its prime and taking up too much space?
 Well, you are not alone!

 The good news?
 Your old mattress doesn’t have to go to waste.
-Instead many of its parts, like metal springs, foam, and fabric can be recycled, reused, or even donated if it’s still in decent shape.
+Instead, many of its parts, such as metal springs, foam, and fabric, can be recycled, reused, or even donated if they’re still in decent condition.

 In the following discussion, we are going to have a detailed discussion on how to recycle a mattress gradually so you can clear your space responsibly and help the planet at the same time.